 Ireland is the ultimate road trip destination.
 It is a country full of so much history and natural beauty.
 And the best way to see all this beauty is to rent a car and just drive.
 We happen to think one of Ireland’s most beautiful drives is the Ring of Kerry.
-There are so many incredible stops on the 111 mile coastal road which is why we have put together some of the best Ring of Kerry stops for you to plan your own trip.
-We should add that technically it is not a ring but a horseshoe shape but a lot of people start their Ring of Kerry route in Killarney hence making it a full circle.
-This is the Ireland that the guide books gush about with its rugged and beautiful coastline, and lush green woodlands.
-Here is our Ring of Kerry route planner to help you plan your own trip.
+There are so many incredible stops on the 111 mile coastal road which is why we have put together some Ring of Kerry highlights for you to plan your own trip.

 - Ring of Kerry route planner – where to start